0xfdf/toraniko/README.md

 The only dependencies are numpy and Polars.
 It supports market, sector and style factors; three styles are included: value, size and momentum.
 The functions you broadly want to have for constructing more style factors (or custom fundamental factors of any kind) are included.

-A writeup that walks through (and motivates) the development of the library can be found in this X article: https://x.com/0xfdf/status/1808351541943763163